mabuit04/studyconnect/docs/prerequisites.md

 ### - Apache Maven

-This project includes the Maven Wrapper, which automatically downloads the correct Maven version.
+This project includes "Maven Wrapper Distribution", which automatically downloads the correct Maven version at first run.

 - Windows: use `mvnw.cmd`
 - macOS/Linux: use `./mvnw`

-Otherwise install maven.
+Otherwise install maven manually from https://maven.apache.org/download.cgi.

 ## 2. Building and Testing